"""The core state representation.

 @property

-"""Number of atoms per batch."""
+"""Number of atoms per system."""

 return (

-if self.batch is not None
+if self.system_idx is not None

 else torch.tensor([self.n_atoms], device=self.device)